matty316/matty316.github.io/posts/markdown/vpn.md

 slug: vpn
 ---
 # tl:dr
-vpns cannot protect you privacy. they can however get around geo-blocking. you cant be completely anonymous online. the closest is probably [tor](https://www.torproject.org/).
+vpns cannot protect your privacy. they can however get around geo-blocking. you cant be completely anonymous online. the closest is probably [tor](https://www.torproject.org/).
 NEVER USE A FREE VPN FOR THE LOVE OF GOD.

 # youtubers stay lyin'